The Heilbronn Institute offers a range of opportunities in support of mathematics in the UK.

 The Heilbronn institute is a supporter of the LMS Good Practice Scheme aimed at advancing women’s careers in mathematics and we particularly welcome applications from women for this post.
 Candidates interested in learning more about the working environment at the Institute prior to application ware welcome to contact the Associate Chair, Dr Tim Burness, at email@example.com.

 For more information about the application procedure for the Bristol Fellowship, please visit this link:

-The University of Bristol closing date is 11 November 2018.
+The University of Bristol closing date is 11 November 2018 (now closed).

-The University of Manchester closing date is 11 November 2018.
+The University of Manchester closing date is 12 November 2018 (now closed).

 We are keen to recruit the most able mathematicians, and committed to increasing the diversity of our applicant pool.